-Homunculus offers a range of flexible Artist in Residence programs that are student-centred, creative and culminate in fantastic performance outcomes.
+Homunculus offers a range of flexible Artist in Residence (AIR) programs that are student-centred, creative and culminates in fantastic performance outcomes.
 Options range from a day to a full semester and can be tailored to fit your unit requirements and timetable.

 Shorter-term residencies may involve intensive workshop sessions over a week or several weeks.
-Longer-term residencies usually involve the collaborative development of an original work and a full-scale production.
+Longer-term residencies usually involve the collaborative development of original work and full-scale production.

 ARTIST IN RESIDENCE – SHORT

 Price for longer AIRs (spaced over several weeks, a term, semester or year) varies according to contact hours, outcome (i.e. polished performance or informal showing) and other factors.
 AIRs can be tailored to your budget, time frame and unit needs.